152 High Street,

 2 people favorited this theater

-Designed by architect William S. Wort, the Maxime Cinema opened in around 1939 with 1,400 seats.
+Designed by architect William S. Wort, the Maxime Cinema opened on 3rd July 1938 with 1,400 seats.
 It had a 30 feet wide proscenium, later widened to 45 feet for CinemaScope to the plans of architect David Evelyn Nye.
 Still listed as open in 1966, operating as an independent cinema.
 This was the most ramshackle of Blackwood’s cinemas that locals always referred to as the ‘fleapit’.

 Just login to your account and subscribe to this theater